Ciryl Gane: 2024

 Gane was scheduled to face former Bellator Heavyweight World Champion Alexander Volkov in a rematch on October 26, 2024 at UFC 308.
 However, due to Volkov's knee injury, the bout was moved and took place on December 7, 2024 at UFC 310.
 Gane won the close fight by a controversial split decision.
 19 out of 20 media outlets scored the bout for Volkov.
 UFC CEO Dana White apologized to Volkov after the bout saying he thought Volkov had won the bout and the head of the commission explained to White what was thought to be the reasoning of the judges' scorecards.

 2025

 Gane competed for the heavyweight championship for the third time against current champion Tom Aspinall on October 25, 2025 at UFC 321.
 During a competitive first round with both men exchanging, Gane extended his hand poking Aspinall in both eyes.
 Aspinall was unable to continue and the fight was ruled a no contest.

+2026

+Gane won the interim heavyweight championship against former UFC Middleweight and two-time UFC Light Heavyweight champion Alex Pereira on June 14, 2026 at UFC Freedom 250.
+He won the championship by technical knockout in the second round.
+This fight earned him a $425,000 Performance of the Night award.

+After Tom Aspinall vacated his title due to lingering medical complications, Gane was promoted to undisputed heavyweight champion, and is scheduled to make his first defence on November 14, 2026 at UFC 334 against Josh Hokit.

+Fighting style

+Gane is an orthodox heavyweight striker with a background in Muay Thai.
+At 6 ft 4 in with an 81 in reach, he uses unusually light footwork for the division, fighting mostly at long range behind jabs, feints, front kicks and round kicks to the leg, body and head.

+His striking is generally based more on movement, volume and setups than on one-punch exchanges.
+He often uses small feints, stance adjustments and hand movement to draw reactions before attacking with his jab, low kicks, body kicks or lead-leg front kicks.
+Unlike many heavyweights, Gane rarely relies on extended boxing combinations in the pocket, instead preferring short entries, exits, angle changes and kicks to maintain distance.

+In grappling exchanges, Gane has shown some offensive submission ability early in his MMA career, but his overall game is still primarily striking-oriented.
+His wrestling and defensive grappling have been viewed as the less developed parts of his style, especially when opponents are able to close distance, force clinches or hold top position.